Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There are some concrete benefits and unique advantages to using an air revitalizer over other forms of air purification.

 Air revitalizers use water as their primary purification agent.
 This means that they can easily be turned into aromatherapy machines.
-Drip a little bit of lavender or chamomile extract into the water solution and you will have an instant odor diffuser.
-Of course, not all air revitalizers are built to also be aromatherapy machines, so be sure to read the instructions thoroughly before you go introducing foreign chemical agents.
+Drip a little bit of lavender or chamomile extract into the water solution, and you will have an instant odor diffuser.
+Of course, not all air revitalizers are built to also be aromatherapy machines, so be sure to read the instructions thoroughly before you go introduce foreign chemical agents.

 Since air revitalizers use water as their primary method of operation, they are uniquely suited to also act as decent humidifiers.
 Keeping your living space properly humidified can help with a wide array of respiratory ailments and can help naturally purify the air, as humidified air will cause airborne particles to the ground.
 Make sure your air revitalizer features a humidification function before making a purchase.